Jack London (athlete): Sporting career

+Post-sporting life

 After he retired from athletics, he became an entertainer, playing piano in the original cast of the Noël Coward's musical Cavalcade at the Theatre Royal, Drury Lane in 1931.
-He also appeared in Will Hay's Gainsborough Pictures comedy Old Bones of the River in 1938.
+He also appeared in Will Hay's Gainsborough Pictures comedy Old Bones of the River in 1938 playing the character of M'Bapi.

-He married at Marylebone register office in 1930, where his profession was recorded as "pianist".
-He was later divorced and remarried in 1938.
+He married Joyce Bonita at Marylebone register office in 1930, where his profession was recorded as "pianist".
+He was later divorced and remarried in 1938 to Agnes Downham.

 With athletics journalist Joe Binks, he co-wrote an athletics coaching manual in 1948, The Way to Win on Track and Field, but the book was not a commercial success.

 He later worked as a porter at St Pancras Hospital, and died suddenly from a subarachnoid haemorrhage.